 Amanda Stevens is the award-winning author of over fifty novels, including the modern gothic series, The Graveyard Queen.
 Her books have been described as eerie and atmospheric, “a new take on the classic ghost story.”
-Born and raised in the rural south, she now resides in Houston, Texas, where she enjoys binge-watching, bike riding and the occasional margarita.
+Born and raised in the rural south, she now resides in Houston, Texas, where she enjoys binge-watching, bike riding and the occasional Horror Night with friends.

 Over the years, I went through a string of day jobs—including tax examiner for the IRS—while pursuing an English degree by night.
 I wrote and sold my first book during my junior year at the University of Houston.
-Since then, I’ve gone on to sell over fifty novels in multiple genres including paranormal, thriller and romantic suspense.
+Since then, I’ve gone on to sell over sixty novels in multiple genres including paranormal, thriller and romantic suspense.
 My current work in progress is Book Six in The Graveyard Queen series.
 The fourth book, The Visitor, will be published in April, 2016, followed by The Sinner in October—just in time for my favorite holiday, Halloween.